Configuring Tracing

 Tracing enables identifying specific transactions that may cause a loss.
 It is used to reconcile the flow of products to and from accounts or locations.

 Activating tracing causes additional fields to be updated when adding transactions.
-Existing rows are not affected by changing tracing settings.
 Tracing does not create extra work for data entry operators.

 1. Open Account Settings.